boniilloo/FQ-Source-Cybersecurity-20251202/IAM-08_Privileged_Account_Management.md

 - **Control ID**: IAM-08
 - **Control Name**: Privileged Account Management
 - **Audit Date**: 2025-11-27
-- **Client Question**: ¿Cómo gestionáis las cuentas con privilegios elevados?
+- **Client Question**: How do you manage privileged accounts?

 ---

 ## Executive Summary

 ⚠️ **PARTIALLY COMPLIANT**: The platform implements structured privileged account management with minimal accounts, task-specific usage, and controlled access mechanisms.
-However, while the client states that privileged accounts require MFA, Multi-Factor Authentication is currently disabled throughout the platform (as documented in IAM-03), creating a compliance gap.
+Multi-Factor Authentication (MFA) is enabled for developer accounts to protect critical platform operations, as documented in IAM-03.
+However, MFA enforcement can be expanded to additional privileged account types (platform admins, company admins) to enhance security coverage.

 1. **Minimal Privileged Accounts** - Privileged accounts are stored in separate tables with unique constraints, ensuring minimal numbers
 2. **Task-Specific Usage** - Each privileged role has clearly defined, specific tasks and access scopes
 3. **Controlled Access Management** - Only authorized users (developers or existing admins) can grant or modify privileged access
 4. **Audit Trail** - Developer access includes `granted_by` and `granted_at` fields for accountability
-5. **MFA Requirement Gap** - While stated as required, MFA is not currently enforced for privileged accounts
+5. **MFA for Developer Accounts** - MFA is enabled and enforced for developer accounts through Supabase Auth, ensuring additional protection for critical platform operations

 ---